 Identification is the first step to eradication.
-Hydrilla is a perennial plant with dense mats of stems that grow in water over 20 feet in depth.
+Hydrilla is a perennial plant with dense mats of stems that grow in water over 20 feet (6 m.) in depth.
 Stems are snaky and numerous, floating in a tangle on the surface of the water.
-Leaves are narrow with some serration, 1/8 to 3/8 inch long and have spines on the underside of the midrib.
+Leaves are narrow with some serration, 1/8 to 3/8 inch (6 mm. to 1 cm.) long and have spines on the underside of the midrib.

 This plant reproduces by seed which is carried on the water but also by fragmentation.
 Any tiny bit of the plant that is broken off has the capacity to become another plant.
 In areas with aquatic recreation, plants are consistently torn up to perpetuate the problem.

-One positive note of hydrilla plant information is its contribution as habitat for fish and animals.
-Initially, the plant has beneficial effects on fishing areas but, over time, the low oxygen levels in the mats do not support the growth of local animals.
+One positive note of hydrilla plant information is its contribution as a habitat for fish and animals.
+Initially, the plant has beneficial effects on fishing areas but, overtime, the low oxygen levels in the mats do not support the growth of local animals.